ryancdickson/staging/docs/BR.md

 - updating documentation of existing lints, and
 - generating test certificates for positive/negative tests of specific lints.

-#### 4.3.1.3 Linting of issued Certificates
+#### 4.3.1.3 Linting of final Certificates prior to delivery

-Prior to $DATE_2, CAs MAY use a Linting process to test each issued Certificate.
+Prior to $DATE_2, CAs MAY use a Linting process to test each final Certificate prior to delivery to the Subscriber.

-Effective $DATE_2, the CA SHALL maintain automated closed-world profile linting rules enforcing each Certificate Profile disclosed in Section 7.1 of its Certificate Policy and/or Certification Practice Statement, and SHALL use an automated Linting process to test 100% of issued Certificates for technical conformity with their applicable disclosed Certificate Profile.
+Effective $DATE_2, the CA SHALL maintain automated closed-world profile linting rules enforcing each Certificate Profile disclosed in Section 7.1 of its Certificate Policy and/or Certification Practice Statement, and SHOULD use an automated Linting process to test 100% of final Certificates prior to delivery to the Subscriber for technical conformity with their applicable disclosed Certificate Profile.

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate